analogdevicesinc/msdk/Examples/MAX78000/CNN/UNet-highres-demo/README.md

-# U-Net Hi-Resolution Demo
+# UNet Hi-Resolution Demo

 Description
 -----------

-This demo shows a U-Net network with 352x352 input, trained to segment images into four categories and color them as follows:
+This demo shows a UNet network with 352x352 input, trained to segment images into four categories and color them as follows:

 - Building: Red
 - Tree: Green